prjctgeek/foodie/content/canning.md

 - Jam.
 Strawberry-rhubarb is my childhood favorite, and I still make it all the time.
 - Carrot pickles
-- Pasta Sauce
+- Chutney.
+Rhubarb Chutney is a new favorite of mine.
-- Pie fillings
+- Pickles